1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 ### Yearly distribution of box office receipts by year

-<div class='year-distribution'></div>
+<div class='year-distribution full-width'></div>

-While the biggest movies have taken a larger share of ticket sales of the last decade,
+While the biggest movies have taken a larger share of ticket sales of the last decade, there hasn't been a smooth increase in top-heaviness over the last 30 years.

-2021 was the first time since 1985 that that top five grossing movies took more than a quarter of the year's total box office.
+In 2021, the top five grossing movies took more than a quarter of the year's total box office -- the first time that's happened since 1985.

+2021 was the first time since 1985 that

+There is, however, a difference in how the top grossing movies

 ### Movies are making more of their money opening week

-<div class='best-week-scatter'></div>
+<div class='best-week-scatter full-width'></div>

+This points to a larger trend cause by televison and the inter

-- People don't "go the movies" anymore, they go to see specific movie
+People don't "go the movies" anymore, they go to see specific movie.
+Superhero movies encourage this with huge marketing budgets .

-- Go early to avoid spoilers
-- Smaller, slow burning hits don't have a chance
+Smaller, slow burning hits don't have a chance.
+The type of midbrow Oscar movie the builds up word of mouth momement over several weeks doesn't exist in box offices anymore.

+Will this exist on streaming platforms?

 <!-- <div class='year-sm'></div> -->